Joko Pinurbo: Works and analysis

 Pinurbo's work has been published in various newspapers, magazines, journals, anthologies and books.
 Hasif Amini of Poetry International describes him as one of Indonesia's most widely read poets, with a "a refreshing mixture of narrative drive, irony, and self-reflexivity."
 Pinurbo's editor, Mirna Yulistianti of the Kompas Gramedia Group, described him as one of contemporary Indonesia's best poets - alongside Sapardi Djoko Damono.

 Pinurbo drew influences from a range of Indonesian poets.
 Early influences included Sapardi Djoko Damono and Y. B. Mangunwijaya.
 The poet and academic Yoseph Yapi Taum notes that Pinurbo also drew from Chairil Anwar, Amir Hamzah, Goenawan Mohamad, and Yudhistira ANM Massardi.
 Taum argues, however, that Pinurbo - as with Yudhistira before him - challenged the "serious aesthetic" presented by earlier Indonesian poets, instead presenting comical yet no less allusive symbols through simple language.
 Richard Oh, the founder of the Khatulistiwa Literary Award (Kusala Sastra Khatulistiwa), described Pinurbo as "rare and unique in his simple language, yet characterized by a tongue-in-cheek wit and use of metaphors – clearly a departure from traditional poetry and a response to the frequently made international criticism that Indonesia's poetry lacks irony."
 Likewise, Haris Firdaus and Angger Putranto of Kompas described Pinurbo as introducing extensive innovations to Indonesian literature.

 Some of Pinurbo's poems were parodic of traditional Indonesian poetry.
 He commonly used imagery that seemed cliche and was rarely found in Indonesia; for example, he frequently referenced everyday objects such as bags, mobile phones, and trousers in his work.
 Taum notes that imagery of the body, its accessories, and its spaces was prominent in Pinurbo's work.
 The body was used not as a setting, but as the message itself, serving simultaneously as signified and signifier to communicate ideas of life and death.
 Through this approach, Pinurbo touched on contemporary social issues.
 Taum, for instance, argues that Pinurbo presented an "existential anxiety" that challenged the hedonism and impermanence of modern society.
 Amini notes that Pinurbo extensively used juxtoposition, writing "reality and dream, the solemn and the comic, the lofty and the pedestrian may be found together in the same line, mentioned in the same breath ... religious imagery may appear alongside socio-political commentary or intimate conversations."

 Pinurbo was recognized by the Indonesian literary community for contributing to the identification and development of emerging talent.
 He dedicated some of his poems to such younger writers, including M. Aan Mansyur and Adimas Immanuel.

+Some of his poems were set to music by classical music composer and pianist Ananda Sukarlan who is considered as Indonesia's most prominent composer for art song or in Indonesian "Tembang Puitik".